rackerlabs/technical-blog/_posts/2019-11-20-relinking-oracle-v18c-grid-infrastructure-for-a-cluster-and-database-binaries.md

 #### Root access required

-Use root access to run the following commands to lock the GRID HOME binaries:
+Use root access to run the following commands to lock the **GRID-HOME** binaries:

     # cd Grid_home/rdbms/install/
     # ./rootadd_rdbms.sh